 While solar eclipses are rare, they can provide valuable opportunities to test how our technology performs during irregular changes in lighting.
 Self-driving cars must be capable of entering or exiting a tunnel, detecting traffic lights in direct sunlight, encountering high beam headlights at night from oncoming traffic, and more.
 Lighting conditions can be highly variable and can change in an instant, meaning that our driverless technology must be up to all kinds of challenges.

-“We’re constantly testing our cars in challenging environments while working with our commercialization partners to reduce the 1.2-million traffic fatalities a year,” says Torc CEO Michael Fleming.
+“We’re constantly testing our cars in challenging environments while working with our commercialization partners to reduce the 1.2-million traffic fatalities a year,” says Torc Founder Michael Fleming.
 “This is one of the many corner cases that we must address to make self-driving technology commonplace in society.”

 “Since our success in the DARPA Urban Challenge, we have spent more than a decade building upon our multi-modal sensor technology to solve self-driving challenges with OEMs [Original Equipment Manufacturers],” says Fleming.
 “Human drivers and camera systems have difficulty staring into the sun.
-By integrating other sensors such as radar and LIDAR, we have a robust perception system.”
+By integrating other sensors such as radar and LIDAR, we create a robust perception system.”

 In addition to testing our self-driving car software during a solar eclipse, Torc Robotics has also accomplished a remarkable feat in autonomous driving.
 In 2017, our self-driving vehicles embarked on an epic coast-to-coast journey, covering a total of 4,300 miles from Washington, D.C., to Seattle, Washington, and back to Richmond, Virginia.
 Despite the vast and varying conditions between these locations, Torc’s self-driving technology demonstrated exceptional performance and reliability, solidifying our expertise in the field of autonomy.